 Great picnic fare can be discovered at The St. Lawrence Market, ranked by National Geographic as the world’s best food market.
 Try the famous peameal bacon sandwich at Carousel Bakery.

 Hockey Hall of Fame

 Spend the afternoon at the Hockey Hall of Fame and get your picture taken with the Stanley Cup.

 The Eaton Centre is one of Canada’s favourite places to shop.
 WIth over 200 retailers in fashion, furniture and electronics, the selection here is unbeatable.

 A short walk or streetcar ride from The Eaton Centre is Chinatown.
 It’s one of three Chinatowns in the city and borders on Kensington Market, a bohemian mix of vintage shops, funky restaurants, cafes and bars in addition to Latin American markets and food stalls.

 The Distillery Historic District

-The Distillery District is another one of Toronto’s most vibrant neighbourhoods It was Toronto’s first distillery –which produced almost half of Ontario’s total spirit production in 1871— and is now home to high-end boutiques, art galleries and restaurants.
-You can take a tour here or may be lucky enough to see a movie or TV show being filmed here.
+The Distillery District is one of Toronto’s most picturesque neighbourhoods with its cobblestone laneways and Victorian era buildings.
+It was Toronto’s first distillery–which produced almost half of Ontario’s total spirit production in 1871–and is now home to high-end boutiques, art galleries and restaurants.
+You can take a tour here or may be lucky enough to see a movie or TV show being filmed.

 Family & Educational Attractions

-Toronto is chock-full of family friendly activities that are educational and fun.
+Toronto is chock-full of family-friendly activities that are enriching and fun.